Skip to content

 Sadly after a short illness, Con Shiels who was just 20 when he took part in the march from the northeast to the capital in 1936 died at 96.
 He was the last living survivor of the march.

-Their life problems were not imagined.
-Only a few years earlier in 1933, the author J.B.
-Priestley on a visit to Jarrow commented on what he saw
+Their struggles were not imagined but a harsh reality.
+Just a few years earlier, in 1933, the author J.B.
+Priestley visited Jarrow and commented on the bleakness he observed:

 J.B.
 Priestly.
 English Journey, London 1934.

-Charles Mark and George Palmer established their shipbuilding firm on the south bank of the River Tyne.
-Jarrow became a hive of employment, so much so workers from as far afield as Ireland came looking for work.
-Some years later in December of 1870, Charles Palmer would go on to build a hospital for the use of his workforce, and success upon success would bring prosperity to the town.
-By the end of the century, the population had grown tenfold.
-The Palmer brothers expanded their shipbuildings business to include iron and steel manufacturers which soon become recognized worldwide from 1851 to 1933 Palmer built 900 vessels keeping well-dated records of each transaction.
+Charles Mark and George Palmer Established their shipbuilding firm on the south bank of the River Tyne.
+Jarrow quickly became a thriving hub of employment, attracting workers from as far as Ireland in search of job opportunities.
+Recognizing the importance of their workforce, Charles Palmer decided to construct a hospital for them in December 1870.
+With each success they achieved, prosperity flowed into the town, leading to a tenfold increase in population by the end of the century.
+The Palmer brothers expanded their business to include iron and steel manufacturing, gaining worldwide recognition.
+From 1851 to 1933, they built an impressive fleet of 900 vessels, meticulously documenting each transaction.

-The loss of the steel industry had been the first nail in Jarrow’s coffin but losing shipbuilding three years later brought the workforce to its knees.
-Poverty and deprivation brought shame and sadness to a once-proud workforce, who now through no fault of their making were forced to beg or ask for credit.
+The loss of the steel industry marked the first nail in Jarrow’s coffin, but the subsequent demise of shipbuilding brought the workforce to its knees.
+Poverty and deprivation engulfed the once-proud workers, who were now compelled to beg or rely on credit.

-Credit that no one knew how or when it could be repaid.
-This was the forerunner to the Jarrow March, also called the Jarrow Crusade.
-They had had enough,… their town was dying,… they needed work.
+Credit that no one knew when or how it could be repaid.
+This desperate situation paved the way for the Jarrow March, also known as the Jarrow Crusade.
+The people had endured enough—their town was dying and they desperately needed employment.

 Follow the Marchers: Jarrow To Ferryhill.